jpukg/Jpa-Hibernate/readme.md

 ### Persistence by java ###
-Following solution offer by java to persistence(Database)
+Following solution offer by java to persistence object into RDBMS

 1. Jdbc
 2. Entity Beans(J2EE)
 3. JDO